 UPMC orthopaedic surgeon Vonda Wright, M.D., specializes in sports medicine and works to optimize her patients’ mobility.
 She is especially interested in aging athletes and how physical aptitude affects mobility, and other aspects of general health, as people age.
-Located at the UPMC Center for Sports Medicine, Performance and Research Initiative for Masters Athletes (PRIMA) is a service to help both aging athletes and sedentary adults over age 40 to remain fit and perform their best.
+Located at the UPMC Rooney Sports Complex, Performance and Research Initiative for Masters Athletes (PRIMA) is a service to help both aging athletes and sedentary adults over age 40 to remain fit and perform their best.

 A valuable source of information for healthy aging, sports medicine and orthopaedic issues, Dr. Wright has been cited in numerous national news publications, including the New York Times, Wall Street Journal, U.S. News & World Report, USA Today, CNN.com and MSNBC; as well as in the national magazines AARP, Best Life, Maxim, Prevention, SELF and Runners World.
 Dr. Wright regularly speaks to various groups on how to take an active role in aging, and she also has made several TV appearances, including a segment on CBS affiliate KDKA-TV’s Pittsburgh TODAY Live.

 In 2005, Dr. Wright was the research coordinator for the Summer National Senior Games – The Senior Olympics, held in Pittsburgh.
 Since then, she has analyzed and published health research data on Senior Olympians, demonstrating that older adults who are highly physically active throughout their life spans may be the best model of healthy aging, free from the variable of disuse.